beigew0rm/World-of-Scanners/README.md

 # World-of-Scanners
-Different Scanning Tools in Powershell and Python
+A repository of various scanners written in Powershell and Python